djmasde/catwm/README.md

 Status
 ------
-* 13.04.15
+* 13.04.15 -> v0.5

-   -Prevents catwm crash, if window is excessive resized, now prevent this.
+   -Prevents catwm crash, with nest if, in increase() void.

+   -Trivial changes in config.def.h and config.h.

 * 11.04.15